 - Free apps with a paid subscription or in-app purchases

 But not every app has a product or service to sell per se, making a paid subscription or in-app purchase model impractical.
 Similarly, it may not be practical or profitable to charge for the actual app.
 This leaves one option: a mobile app that’s monetized with in-app advertisements.
 Although, it’s not uncommon for developers to blend two strategies, such as offering a free ad-monetized app with the option to upgrade to a paid, ad-free version.

-Mobile advertisements do have some potential drawbacks, though, so it’s important to thoroughly consider some key points before using ads as part of your app monetization strategy.
+Mobile app advertisements do have some potential drawbacks, though, so it’s important to thoroughly consider some key points before using ads as part of your app monetization strategy.

 Where Are You in the Development Process?

 Ideally, you should implement ad-based monetization at the very start of the app development process.
 That way, your designers and developers can craft a user interface (UI) that feels unified and well-integrated.

-It is certainly possible to incorporate ad spaces in an existing mobile app, but redesigning the layout tends to be more time consuming than integrating the ads during the initial design process.
+It is certainly possible to incorporate ad spaces in an existing mobile app, but redesigning the layout tends to be more time consuming than integrating the in-app advertisements during the initial design process.
 Unfortunately, the layout often ends up being less-than-ideal under these circumstances, and it’s common to see compromises in terms of layout and overall aesthetics, as ads—by design—stand out rather than blend in with your interface.

 How Will Mobile App Ads Impact UX and UI?